autocrossblog/autocrossblog.github.io/_posts/2008-11-30-some-see-letter-others-see-car.md

 permalink: some-see-letter-others-see-car
 image:
 categories: [ 240z, datsun ]
+description: Explore predictions and possibilities for the future of auto technology in 2010 in this insightful blog post.
 ---

 What do I see?
 Maybe the car I will be driving in 2010?

 (Video removed, not sure what it was back in the day...)